seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 ### Summary

 - Git tracks changes to plain text files (code files and text documents).
-- A directory where chanegs to files are tracked by Git is called a Git repository.
+- A directory where changes to files are tracked by Git is called a Git repository.
 - You can track changes to a file using `git add [names of files]`.
 - You can create a milestone about the state of your files using `git commit -m "messahe about changes since the last commit"`.